roseengineering/rfnanocli/README.md

 ## Python Interface

 Import this library using import nanocli.
-There is only one function provided called sweep.
+The most important function provided is called sweep.
 It returns a (freq, data) tuple for the result. freq is an array of frequencies points and data is a 2xN array of s11 and s21 calibration corrected measurements.